Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 What is the best month to visit Moab?

-Can you stay in Moab National Park?
+Can you stay in a national park near Moab?

 Where should I stay between Moab and Canyonlands?

-Setting up base camp in north Moab is the best in-between place to explore both Downtown Moab and Canyonlands National Park.
+Setting up base camp in North Moab is the best in-between place to explore both downtown Moab and Canyonlands National Park.
 There is also a campsite inside the national park for easy park access.

 How useful was this post?